-Glory spillway is commonly used for dams with low to medium design discharges (with a maximum value of about $1000~\text{m}^3\cdot\text{s}^{-1}$ ).
-The use of this spillway is recommended in a situation where the probability of an earthquake is low.
+Glory spillway is commonly used for dams with low to medium design discharges (with a maximum value of about 1000 m3·s-1) [SHIRALI et al. 2017].
+Use this spillway is recommended in a situation where the probability of an earthquake is low.
 The horizontal spillway can be connected to an existing diversion duct, or the amount of floating material is not significant, there is also no space to build a direct spillway and geological conditions are suitable in terms of structural leakage.
+A short diversion can be provided [KAMANBEDAST et al. 2014].
 Such a structure is prone to creating rotational currents at its inlet, which should be prevented by choosing a suitable position for the horizontal duct, in accordance with the topography of the reservoir and the axis of the dam.
 Because of its resemblance to a glory flower, which is in the shape of a cup, this type of spillway is also called a glory spillway.
+Photo.
+1 shows the various components of a glory spillway as a flood pass.